-A V SUP bit set to one indicates that the device server supports a volatile cache.
-An V SUP bit set to zero indicates that the device server may or may not support a volatile cache with command set-specific features to control usage.
+A V SUP bit set to one indicates that the device server supports a volatile cache and that the command set standard defines features using this cache (e.g., see the FUA bits in SBC-2).
+An V SUP bit set to zero indicates that the device server may or may not support a volatile cache.

-An NV_SUP bit set to one indicates that the device server supports a non-volatile cache.
+An NV_SUP bit set to one indicates that the device server supports a non-volatile cache and that the command set standard defines features using this cache (e.g., see the FUA_NV bits in SBC-2).
 An NV_SUP bit set to zero indicates that the device server may or may not support a non-volatile cache.

-Editor's Note 5: So far only SBC-2 specifically mentions caches and has a Caching mode page to control them.
+Editor's Note 6: So far only SBC-2 specifically mentions caches and has a Caching mode page to control them.
 Other devices types might follow suit.